Websites

 - Psychological distress (depression, anxiety)

 If you have either type of GVHD and are struggling, tell your health care provider.
 They may be able to refer you to other supportive care services.
+It’s helpful to have different types of professionals on your care team, which may include specialists for your physical symptoms as well as your mental health.

 Below you’ll find a few different types of resources that may help along your GVHD journey.